GenoPitch Technology Awards

 The competition is open to University of Minnesota graduate students, postdocs, and PIs who have not previously won a GenoPitch award.
 Graduate students must have a professor or faculty advisor who will serve as a mentor for their project.
 Eligible projects must have a timeline that will have samples submitted to the UMGC within six months from the award date.

-REGISTER and SUBMIT your proposal: Anyone interested in participating in the competition must register by completing the Qualtrics Form and by uploading their two-page GenoPitch proposal by 5:00 PM on Tuesday, October 2nd.
+REGISTER and SUBMIT your proposal: REGISTER and SUBMIT your proposal: Anyone interested in participating in the competition must register by completing the Qualtrics Form and by uploading their two-page GenoPitch proposal by 5:00 PM on Tuesday, April 9th.
 There is no entry fee to participate, but only one entry/proposal per person.

 Still have questions?
 Please contact us.